dspeyer/dspeyer.github.io/magic.md

 In fact, a soul is only comfortable in its body (or in a Spirit Anchor).
 However, a phantom that fails its will save to survive in an uncomfortable environment has the option to become a ghost rather than vanishing altogether.

 Souls cannot operate bodies created with the Create Body magic effect.
 Souls *can* operated actual living human bodies besides their own *if* those bodies are not currently inhabited by another soul (or said soul deliberately steps aside to let them in).

+Souls are vulnerable to alcohol.
+A disembodied soul cannot pass through a concentrated alcoholic beverage.
+A soul possessing a living animal must make an additional will save if it consumes alcohol, and one possessing a dead body via Ambiguous Soul and Necromancy suffers (or enjoys) intoxication and poisoning as if alive.
+Created bodies housing souls (e.g. via Ambiguous Soul) take 1.5x damage from weapons coated in alcohol.
+Natural ensouled bodies suffer more from alcohol poisoning than similar unensouled bodies, but this is already encorporated into the alcohol poisoning rules.

 There is persistant speculation that souls do straddle a planar boundary, and when they cannot find rest in this world, they snap back to the other.
 There is no solid evidence for this, but there is no proof to the contrary, and many wish to believe.